Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 Vemik racked the drooping-heavy bar with a loud crash, and effortlessly rolled up to his feet.
 He looked quite chipper, actually.
 Beau had been expecting him to be slow-witted, stumbling over his words and groggy, but in fact the grin he got was friendly and perfectly lucid.

-“...Hello!”
+"...Hello!"

 It was like shaking hands with a warm statue.
 Like Julian and the other supermen he’d met that day - Yan and Warhorse being the most outlandish examples - Vemik had a certain unreal quality about him that was hard to describe.
 In him though, somehow that *intensity* radiated the strongest.
 He was *young* and obviously so, from his line-free face to his bouncy, quick movements.
 He was physically mighty and flawlessly formed, a brutally handsome young man even across species.
 Extremely fit, literally hard as a rock.
 He was, for lack of a better word...basically perfect.

 And that made the next thing he said even more painful.

-“...President?
-I’m not sure if I remember so good lately…”
+"...President?
+I’m not sure if I remember so good lately…"

 Well. *Fuck.* The potential tragedy of this was inescapable, now.

-“Yes, that’s me, Vemik Given-Man.
-I thought I should at least meet you.”
+"Yes, that’s me, Vemik Given-Man.
+I thought I should at least meet you."

-“Thank you for the pens.
-I write much with them already!”
+"Thank you for the pens.
+I write much with them already!"

 Chambliss found himself smiling.
 The young Given-Man’s enthusiasm was infectious.
-“I’m glad!
-You know, some people just lock items like these away and never use them?”
+"I’m glad!
+You know, some people just lock items like these away and never use them?"

 The young Given-Man hooted indignantly.
-“What’s the point of making a good tool and not using it?!
+"What’s the point of making a good tool and not using it?!
 It’s good I can write though.
 Here!
-I show you!”
+I show you!"

 It was then that the President experienced what it was like to be *yanked* along upstairs toward what was apparently Vemik’s writing desk.
 He was able to flag down his secret service just in the nick of time, who gave him shocked and indignant looks.
 Lord only knows what Vemik, Julian, *and* Hoeff might have done in a confrontation.

-“I started a new *journal* about my home.
+"I started a new *journal* about my home.
 Nofl says I should use my memory as much as I can, so I decided to try and remember everything I haven’t put in a book yet.
 It helps!
-See?”
+See?"

 The astounding thing was how *neat* Vemik’s handwriting was.
 Maybe it was stupid prejudice, or simply the...anarchic...energy he radiated, or just that he had four massive digits on his paw-like hand instead of five, each of which was relatively short, blunt, and easily over two inches thick.
 Beau had really expected a clumsy, hasty scrawl, or maybe a childishly careful one, but...no.
 Vemik’s touch was controlled and deft, the lettering even and fluid.
 Just the sort of handwriting that the pens he’d been gifted were ideal for, in fact.

 Somehow, that made the giving a lot less painful.

-“I write a lot more right now because half the time I forget things right away.
+"I write a lot more right now because half the time I forget things right away.
 But!
-If it’s on paper I remember and Nofl says this is good for healing!”
+If it’s on paper I remember and Nofl says this is good for healing!"

-“I see you use all the colors.”
+"I see you use all the colors."
 In fact, six of the pens in the seven-pen set were carefully laid out on their cloth, while the one he was using was kept carefully on it’s lacquer stand.

-“Helps memory.
-Also, who doesn’t like colors?!”
+"Helps memory.
+Also, who doesn’t like colors?!"

-“True, I suppose…” Beau agreed.
-“Anyway...Ambassador Etsicitty - Julian - said that with your people, it’s the Giving and the deeds that matters, but, well, words are important to me and my people.
+"True, I suppose…" Beau agreed.
+"Anyway...Ambassador Etsicitty - Julian - said that with your people, it’s the Giving and the deeds that matters, but, well, words are important to me and my people.
 I couldn’t leave it at *just* the gift without also coming here to apologize.
-You came to our great city as a guest, and to give us a gift, and were attacked while under our hospitality and protection…”
+You came to our great city as a guest, and to give us a gift, and were attacked while under our hospitality and protection…"

-“That’s okay,” Vemik interrupted in the cheerful manner of somebody who wasn’t being rude, just differently cultured.
-“I killed them.”
+"That’s okay," Vemik interrupted in the cheerful manner of somebody who wasn’t being rude, just differently cultured.
+"I killed them."

-“Ah.
-Yes.”
+"Ah.
+Yes."
 Chambliss had *no* idea how exactly to reply to that.
-“Uh...well, nonetheless, it would have been good if you hadn’t needed to defend yourself.”
+"Uh...well, nonetheless, it would have been good if you hadn’t needed to defend yourself."

-“Yeah.
+"Yeah.
 But, it happens.
 Some people have big hurts in them.
-Maybe not from getting blown up, either.”
+Maybe not from getting blown up, either."
 He trilled.
-“Me, they tell me, prog*-nose*-is is pretty good!
+"Me, they tell me, prog*-nose*-is is pretty good!
 Mostly, everything works, but I forget things easy if I haven’t been thinking on them long.
 Maybe, not always.
 But point is...good future, probably.
-So, that’s okay.”
+So, that’s okay."

 Beau turned to Julian.
-“So, good prognosis?”
+"So, good prognosis?"

-“So far, yes.
+"So far, yes.
 It’s impacted his short-term memory the most, and his language centers a bit.
-He’s not normally so choppy with his words.”
+He’s not normally so choppy with his words."

-“Only thing you humans have, bigger’n us!”
+"Only thing you humans have, bigger’n us!"
 Vemik trilled crudely, then resumed writing.

-“Yeah, big buddy!
-Anyway,” attention back to Chambliss.
-“Ten’Gewek apparently have somewhat smaller language processing centers than we do.
+"Yeah, big buddy!
+Anyway," attention back to Chambliss.
+"Ten’Gewek apparently have somewhat smaller language processing centers than we do.
 Doesn’t really seem to hinder their ability much, but it does mean his concussion has made words a bit harder for now.
 On the other hand, damn near half their brain is just motor control.
 You’d need to see them really perform to get it what that translates into, but that control means they’ve got strength *and* finesse that’s just way beyond ours.
 Anyway, Nofl has promising candidate drugs for treatment, and it’s starting to look like Vemik lucked out and might not really need it anyway.
-Hopefully.”
+Hopefully."

-“So, not quite out of the woods yet, but on the way?”
+"So, not quite out of the woods yet, but on the way?"

 Julian chuckled.
-“Hopefully back *in* the woods before we know it...” he trailed off as they were interrupted.
+"Hopefully back *in* the woods before we know it..." he trailed off as they were interrupted.
 One of Beau’s aides ducked in to whisper in his ear.

-“Problem?”
+"Problem?"
 Beau asked him.

-“Update from General Kolbeinn, Mister President.
-They’ve found another relay world…”
+"Update from General Kolbeinn, Mister President.
+They’ve found another relay world…"

 Beau blinked, then his mind turned back to the fact - so-far unreported and likely to remain that way - that one of the corpses found in Grand Central Station’s destroyed jump array had been riddled with Hierarchy implants.
 A small, satisfied smile invaded his face and decided to stay.

-“I see.”
+"I see."
 He nodded.
-“I’ll be with him shortly.”
+"I’ll be with him shortly."

 Julian gave him a curious look.
-“Good news, sir?”
+"Good news, sir?"

-“I think so,” Beau agreed.
-“I’m...you’ll have to forgive me for cutting this short.
+"I think so," Beau agreed.
+"I’m...you’ll have to forgive me for cutting this short.
 The job never stops.
-It was a pleasure meeting you, Vemik Given-Man.”
+It was a pleasure meeting you, Vemik Given-Man."

-“Thank you for the pens.”
+"Thank you for the pens."
 Vemik stood and slammed his palm against his chest, loudly.
-“I found a video on how they were made...is *big* Giving.
-Now go be President!”
+"I found a video on how they were made...is *big* Giving.
+Now go be President!"

 They shook hands and this time, Vemik’s hand-swallowing grip was *perfectly* calibrated against Chambliss’s strength.
 Julian was right, they truly were a remarkable people.